sanjeevg15/context-prediction-pytorch/README.md

 This repository allows you to train _any_ "feature extractor" on _any_ image dataset in a self-supervised fashion using the Context Prediction methodology described in the above seminal research paper.

 A feature extractor is used to convert images to meaningfully rich vector embeddings.
 A classifier is used to classify these embeddings into one of 8 categories.
-After the training, the classifier is discarded and the feature extractor can be used for _downstream_ tasks
+After the training, the classifier is discarded and the feature extractor can be used for _downstream_ tasks.

-The feature extractor and classifier

 Usage Example: